 | 7,7 | Split | Hit | Hit |

 - Never take insurance.
 No matter what your hand is.
+Even if you have blackjack yourself.
 The bet has a 7%+ house edge.

 - Always split Aces and 8s.
-Aces become two 11s.
-Eights become two fresh starts instead of a brutal 16.
+Aces become two hands starting at 11.
+Eights become two fresh starts instead of one brutal 16.

 - Never split 10s.
 Twenty is one of the strongest hands in blackjack.
 Don't break it for two unfinished ones.